LTHCTheMaster/The-Advancenergy/README.md

 ## 👨‍🏭 Admin Tips

-- Force a full reload of The Advancenergy's component: ``/function lthc.advancenergy:_func/admin/force_full_reload``
+- Force a full reload of The Advancenergy's component: ``/function lthc.advancenergy:``
-- Give structure: ``/function lthc.advancenergy:_func/give/_give``, look under your feet and click the LOAD button on your right until the structure is loaded
+- Give structure: ``/function lthc.advancenergy:_func/give/``, look under your feet and click the LOAD button on your right until the structure is loaded

 ## 🤝 Contributors